 6. Echinacea tincture: These herbs support the immune system .
 You can buy them in tincture form and add them to a bit of water or juice.

-9. Trace minerals: Modern farming practices have depleted our soils (and hence our food supply) of many important trace minerals that are vital to immune function.
-When my kids are under the weather I add a few drops of this to their water.
-If you make a batch of bone broth and include extra kombu, the broth will also contain extra trace minerals too.
+8. Trace minerals: Modern farming practices have depleted our soils (and hence our food supply) of many important trace minerals that are vital to immune function.
+When my kids are under the weather I make a batch of mineral broth and include extra kombu, the broth for extra trace minerals too.

 These are my most used tools in my holistic medicine kit.
 Obviously I don’t use them all at once for every bacteria or virus, but instead I pick and choose according to the situation.
 These remedies have worked for our family time and time again.
 During our year and a half in South America, I healed us of everything we faced there with these tools, no pharmaceuticals required.